astrogif/astrogif/readme.md

 ![AstroGif](logo.png)

 AstroGif is a simple menu bar app that easily lets you search for animated gifs and copy their URLs to the clipboard.
-It currently supports Mac, Windows, and Linux and can copy either the plain URL or it's Markdown equivalent.
+It currently only supports Mac (although you can compile it for Linux and Windows from source) and can copy either the plain URL or it's Markdown equivalent.

 ![](demo.gif)